Positivity with Long-Range Interactions: Stripped and Hard Amplitudes

 The regulator ensures that the perturbed amplitudes remain nontrivial and continuously connected to those of the original short-range theory.
 Concretely, taking $\alpha\!\to\!0$ ($G\!\to\!0$) at fixed $\epsilon$ yields finite amplitudes, while sending $\epsilon\!\to\!0$ afterward recovers the unperturbed limit.
 In the opposite order, instead, scattering amplitudes vanish.

-We next introduce a scale $\E>0$ and call photons and gravitons ``soft'' if they have energy below $\E$ or ``hard'' otherwise.
-As the IR regulator $\epsilon$ is removed, the probability for real soft emission increases, and the survival probability of exclusive amplitudes among states with only hard particles, $|\boldsymbol{k}|>\E$, decays exponentially.
+We next introduce a Lorentz invariant scale $\E>0$, which can correspond to the inverse proper size of an experiment, or its (proper) energy resolution, or even just a reference mass of a particle.
+To isolate the most important IR effects, we momentarily pick the rest frame of the experiment and label photons and gravitons ``soft'' if they have energy below $\E$ or ``hard'' otherwise.\footnote{This intermediate step is effectively defining the Lorentz breaking hard amplitude $\M^{\mathrm{hard}}_\E$ that is introduced in \eqref{eq:hardsubleadingseparation}, from which we then abstract to the Lorentz covariant definition of stripped amplitudes in \eqref{eq:Mepslambda} or \eqref{eq:LambdamplitudesDefQED}.} As the IR regulator $\epsilon$ is removed, the probability for real soft emission increases, and the survival probability of exclusive amplitudes among states with only hard particles, $|\boldsymbol{k}|>\E$, decays exponentially.
 In practice, this suppression arises from loops of virtual soft particles with $|\boldsymbol{k}|<\E$, whose singular contributions can be computed, since they exponentiate.
 In QED, the exclusive (regulated) amplitude $\M^{\epsilon}$ decays exponentially with the overall factor obtained by adapting the original result by Weinberg~\cite{Weinberg:1965nx},